Pimavanserin: Pharmacodynamics

-Pimavanserin has a unique mechanism of action relative to other antipsychotics, behaving as a selective inverse agonist of the serotonin 5-HT2A receptor, with 40-fold selectivity for this site over the 5-HT2C receptor and no significant affinity or activity at the 5-HT2B receptor or dopamine receptors.
+Pharmacokinetics

+The elimination half-life of pimavanserin is 54 to 57 hours.
+The half-life of its active metabolite N-desmethylpimavanserin is 200 hours.

 History

 Development

 Pimavanserin was developed by Acadia Pharmaceuticals.

 Pimavanserin is expected to improve the effectiveness and side effect profile of antipsychotics.
 The results of a clinical trial examining the efficacy, tolerability and safety of adjunctive pimavanserin to risperidone and haloperidol were published in November 2012, and the results showed that pimavanserin potentiated the antipsychotic effects of subtherapeutic doses of risperidone and improved the tolerability of haloperidol treatment by reducing the incidence of extrapyramidal symptoms.

 The drug met expectations for a Phase III clinical trial for the treatment of Parkinson's disease psychosis, and has completed Phase II trials for adjunctive treatment of schizophrenia alongside an antipsychotic medication.

 In September 2014, the United States Food and Drug Administration (FDA) granted breakthrough therapy status to Acadia's New Drug Application for pimavanserin.